Statistical Efficiency of Score Matching: The View from Isoperimetry: Conclusion

 \section{Conclusion}

-In tihs paper, we initiate the study of the statistical efficiency of score matching, and identified a close connection to functional inequalities which characterize the ergodicity of Langevin dynamics.
+In this paper, we studied the statistical efficiency of score matching and identified a close connection to functional inequalities which characterize the ergodicity of Langevin dynamics.
 For future work, it would be interesting to characterize formally the improvements conferred by annealing strategies like \citep{song2019generative}, like it has been done in the setting of sampling using Langevin dynamics \citep{lee2018}.

+\paragraph{Acknowledgements.} We are grateful to Lester Mackey and Aapo Hyv\"arinen, as well as to the anonymous reviewers, for feedback on an earlier draft.